hollorol/AgroMo/README.md

 - [x] Options in the |time step|, |function| and |plot type| columns can be selected via circular menus operated by clicking/scrolling in the corresponding cells.
 - [x] Having all the desired options selected create plot(s) by clicking the [PLOT] button.
 - [ ] Export plot data into various file formats (e.g. xlsx, csv) by clicking the [EXPORT] button.
+- [x] Navigate to the [BASE] or [SITE] component by clicking the corresponding button on the banner to the left.

 ### AgroMo Grid